apache/infrastructure-website/content/pages/openpgp.md

 The *--armor* option encodes the output using [ASCII characters only](release-signing.html#ascii).
 This permits embedding the output easily in documents and displaying it on the command line.

-For example, to export all public keys (to the command line) encoded in ASCII:
+For example, to export all public keys (to the command line) encoded in ASCII, use:

 ```
     :::console